rlskoeser/rlskoeser.github.io/_posts/2016-01-27-putting-text-on-the-page.md

 functions, like a web browser's search on the page function, or highlighting text, e.g. to copy it for pasting elsewhere, or for annotation.
 {% include figure.html src="/images/posts/rdx/osh-textselect_preview.png" data-alt="/images/posts/rdx/osh-textselect.gif" caption="Text selection from the [preface](http://readux.library.emory.edu/books/emory:r8qzb/pages/emory:r8r6d/) of the [1911 Original Sacred Harp](http://readux.library.emory.edu/books/emory:r8qzb/) in [Readux](http://readux.library.emory.edu/) in [Readux](http://readux.library.emory.edu/). *(click to view animation)*" class="callout" %}

+I recently learned about
+[Project Naptha](https://projectnaptha.com/), a new browser-based tool to identify and expose text within images, and the result actually seems remarkably similar to what we're doing in Readux-- except that, instead of trying to find the text in the image after the fact and on the fly, we're providing access to the text data that has already been generated.

 ## How it works